Custom audio device

 - If any of the following conditions apply:

-- Using an input other than actual microphone devices (e.g., wav files, HTTP URLs) in a custom audio source
+- Using an input other than actual microphone devices (e.g., WAV files, HTTP URLs) in a custom audio source

 - Using an output other than actual speaker devices (e.g., file recording) in a custom audio sink